105-107 Forsyth Street

 - PhD in Computer Science, University of Minnesota, Twin Cities

-- Master of Computer Science, University of Minnesota, Twin Cities
+- MS in Computer Science, University of Minnesota, Twin Cities

 - Bachelor in Computer Technology, Veermata Jijabai Technological Institute, University of Mumbai, India

-Professor Amit Shesh is an Associate Teaching Professor at Northeastern University’s Khoury College of Computer Sciences.
-He holds a PhD and Master of Computer Science from the University of Minnesota, as well as a Bachelor’s in Computer Technology from the University of Mumbai, India.
-Prof. Shesh’s research includes problems of visual computing and the use of graphics in computer science education.
+Amit Shesh is an associate teaching professor at Khoury College of Computer Sciences.
+Shesh’s research includes problems of visual computing and the use of graphics in computer science education.